Unexpected error. Sorry, we ran into a problem. Please try again”. How do I fix Windows Defender Antivirus? Thank you in advance!

 Try to stop all Windows Defender related services before changing the registry.

 Also try to take Ownership of a registry key HKLM\Software\Policies\Microsoft\Windows Defender and grant yourself Full Control permissions.

 After that, try restarting the Virus and Threat Protection using the “Restart now” button.
 The service must start correctly.

-Re-Registering Windows Defender DLLs
+Re-Register Microsoft Defender DLLs

 Try to re-register the Windows Defender libraries.
 To do this, open a command prompt as administrator and run the following commands: